-Calvin College seeks to be a community where lesbian, gay, bisexual, and transgender persons are treated with respect, justice, grace and understanding in the Spirit of Christ.
+Calvin University seeks to be a community where lesbian, gay, bisexual, and transgender persons are treated with respect, justice, grace and understanding in the Spirit of Christ.
 We recognize the complexity of current issues around homosexuality, same-sex marriage, and gender identity.
-The college desires to engage these conversations with courage, humility, prayerfulness, and convicted civility.
+The university desires to engage these conversations with courage, humility, prayerfulness, and convicted civility.

 1. What is Calvin’s position on homosexuality and same-sex marriage?

 As the university of the Christian Reformed Church (CRC), Calvin holds to the position of the CRC on human sexuality, articulated in 1973 and 2002.
 That is to say, we believe that homosexual orientation is not a sin, and we strive to love our gay, lesbian, and bisexual students as ourselves, as God expects of us.
 We also affirm that physical sexual intimacy has its proper place in the context of heterosexual marriage.

 Some key aspects of the CRC’s and Calvin’s understanding of homosexuality are:

 - God loves all people unreservedly and unconditionally.

 - The fall affects all people and corrupts all human relationships.

 - To the best of our knowledge, sexual behavior is chosen; sexual orientation is not.

 - Being attracted to persons of the same sex is not culpable or sinful.